The Social Skills Spotlight

 It’s important to know that you’re not alone in this journey, and there are many resources and experts ready to help you and your child!

-Not All Social Skills Groups Are Created Equally: How to Choose the Right One for Your Child
+Not All Social Skills Groups Are the Same: How to Choose the Right One for Your Child

 For many families, the difference between a social gathering and a true social skills group isn’t obvious.